dbca-wa/wastd/docs_source/data_collection/data_collection_admin.rst

 Home screen:

-* Delete all widgets from the home screen.
+* Delete all widgets from the home screen (search, time, weather etc.).
 * Make the task bar contain in this order: Camera, Google Photos, Google Play Store, Settings.
 Delete other shortcuts.

 App settings: